 - Where does it exist a greater number of people in circumstances of Severe Food Insecurity?

-The answer is in Asia, because, with a much larger population (4582,6 million), there is a greater absolute number of people living with Severe Food Insecurity. .
-However, as a proportion of its total population, “only” 9,2% (421,6 million of 4582,6 million) suffer from hunger (compared to 19% in Africa).
+The answer is in Asia, since, as there is a much higher volume of population (≃ 4600 billion), that is where there is a greater absolute number of people living in Severe Food Insecurity.
+However, as a proportion of its total population, “only” 10,5% (≃ 483 million out of 4600 billion) suffer from hunger (compared to 23,4% in Africa).

 In other words, it is correct to state that, proportionally, there is a higher degree of IAS in Africa.
 And it would also be correct to say that, in absolute numbers, the majority of people who experience IAS live in Asia.